Quick OrderOur Brands

 Your Guide to Wella’s Hair Color Charts

 Color is at the core of Wella Professionals: the No. 1 Salon Color Brand in the World*.
 We understand that color is the most creative expression for a hairdresser, which requires precision and skill.
-While we can't reveal every secret of the trade, we’re offering a deeper look into how Wella hair color charts can elevate your color techniques.
-With our guide, you can refresh your approach to choosing the right shades and understand how to match clients to colors that enhance their unique features.
+While we can't reveal every secret of the trade, we’re offering a deeper look into how Wella color charts can elevate your color techniques.
+With our guide, refresh your approach to choosing the right shades and understand how to match clients to colors to enhance their unique features and deliver stunning results.

 So, if you're seeking a quick refresher on which colors suit which clients best, read on for insights on maximizing the color chart.
 It’s an opportunity to fine-tune your craft and explore how to help clients preview a shade before fully committing.